 This development unveiled after a year the Amazon founder posted on Twitter urging his 222,000 followers for suggestions on philanthropic offering that would address urgent needs and also have a lasting impact on the society.
 In less than six hours after his request on the networking site, there were more than 3,600 replies, suggesting for contributions in affordable housing, improvement in healthcare facilities, veterans’ organizations and LGBT causes, etc.

-Until now, Bezos, 54, has taken modest steps in philanthropic activities.
+Until now, Jeff Bezos has taken modest steps in philanthropic activities.
 Earlier he and his family have donated $15 million to his alma mater, Princeton University and contributed $35 million to the Fred Hutchinson Cancer Research Center in Seattle.

-Earlier this year Tesla’s Elon Musk and the co-founders of Airbnb, have signed the campaign “The Giving Pledge”, a commitment started by Bill Gates and Warren Buffett in June 2010, to contribute a majority of their wealth to charitable causes either during their lifetime or upon their death.
+Similarly, SpaceX and Tesla’s CEO Elon Musk and the co-founders of Airbnb, had signed the campaign “The Giving Pledge”, a commitment started by Bill Gates and Warren Buffett in June 2010, to contribute a majority of their wealth to charitable causes either during their lifetime or upon their death.